JB-26/NextJS-API/README.md

 If we have a folder with parentheses (auth) this will be ignored in the URL on the backend and frontend.

+If we have a folder with square brackets [category] this will be dynamic.

 # Notes